Allison Silberberg Logo

 A Government Relations/Public Policy consultant and writer, Allison Silberberg served as the Mayor of Alexandria, Virginia, from 2016 to 2019.
 She served as Vice Mayor from 2013 to 2016.

-In 2023, Allison served as a consultant for Strong Cities Network, which commissioned her to write a Foreword for their Global Mayoral Guide, the first of its kind.
-The mission of Strong Cities Network’s “A Guide for Mayors: Preventing and Responding to Hate, Extremism & Polarisation” is to help mayors around the world with best practices to stem the rising tide of hate, antisemitism, disinformation, violent extremism, polarisation, and authoritarianism, as well as help mayors shore up democratic institutions and civil society in their communities.
-The Guide was released in September of 2023.
+In 2023, Allison served as a consultant for Strong Cities Network, which commissioned her to work on their Global Mayoral Guide, the first of its kind.
+Allison also wrote the Foreword for the guide.
+The mission of Strong Cities Network’s “A Guide for Mayors: Preventing and Responding to Hate, Extremism & Polarisation” is to help mayors around the world learn about and adopt best practices to stem the rising tide of hate, antisemitism, disinformation, violent extremism, polarization, and authoritarianism, as well as help mayors shore up democratic institutions and civil society in their communities.
+The guide was released in September of 2023.
 Allison has been a panelist/moderator/participant at Strong Cities Network’s Transatlantic Mayoral Dialogue meetings in The Hague (2022) and Oslo (2023) and at Strong Cities Network’s Global Summit in New York City (2023).

-Other clients include Centrist Democrats of America where she serves on the board.
-She also serves as a consultant for Transfr and a Mid-Atlantic technology company.
+She served as a consultant for Transfr and Enginuity Power Systems, both of which are cutting-edge technology companies.
 Previously, she served as the Government Relations Director for HomeFree-USA to help residents at risk of eviction or foreclosure at the height of the Covid-19 pandemic and national housing crisis.
-Additionally, Allison is part of the Leadership Advisory team that launched the statewide and national public health initiative Stroke Smart.
+Allison is part of the Leadership Advisory team that launched the statewide and national public health initiative Stroke Smart, and she serves on the board of Centrist Democrats of America.

-Her columns about ethics reform, coping with the pandemic, the murder of George Floyd, food insecurity, climate change and protecting our environment and tree canopy, and mental health have been published in numerous outlets, including The Washington Post.
+Allison’s columns about ethics reform, coping with the pandemic, the murder of George Floyd, food insecurity, climate change and protecting our environment and tree canopy, mental health, stopping the arena proposal, and opposing a BID proposal for Old Town’s commercial property owners have been published in numerous outlets, including The Washington Post, The Dallas Morning News, The Alexandria Times, and The Alexandria Gazette Packet.

 Mayoral Term